hristoast/ncgd-tes3mp/README.md

 * Your attributes grow automatically as your skills increase.
 * Leveling happens automatically as attributes increase.
 * Attribute modifier numbers and skill attributes (which skills increase which attributes) are fully configurable.
-* Your skills will also decay over time.
+* Your attributes, level, and skills will also decay over time.
 (Optional)
 * On death, the decay rate is accelerated.
 (Optional, with optional effect stacking)

 ## Installation